 99. Primrose Hill

 Last year’s winner of the most scenic view in the whole of London, a visit to Primrose Hill is certainly not to be sniffed at.

 Head up to the top of the 98-metre-tall Parliament Hill – one of London’s highest viewpoints – for sweeping views as far away as Crystal Palace.

 101. Greenwich Park

-Free cute and colourful places to visit
+Cute and colourful places to visit for free

 All the colours of the rainbow, free of charge.
 See ravishing reds, brilliant blues, and gorgeous greens at London’s most eye-catching places, or mosey through the prettiest streets in London to fill your Instagram feeds with beauty.

-105. Marvel at Notting Hill’s colourful streets.
+105. Notting Hill’s colourful streets

-108. Feel futuristic in the Kings Cross illuminated tunnel.
+108. Kings Cross illuminated tunnel

 Free exercise classes in London